CarlosBarbosaFilho/learn-spring-webflux/README.md

-Hey guys,
+Hey, guys,

-I build this project to all what's developers interested to learn the basic the spring webflux.
+I developed this basic project for those interested in learning the basics about Spring Webflux.

-How execute this project ?
-Is very simple.
+How to execute this project?
+It's very simple.

-Run the file docker-compose.yml to create the databse.
-Is necessary docker installed in your machine.
+Run the docker-compose.yml file to create the database.
+You need to have a docker installed on your machine.
-On sequence, run the application in the port 8080.
+Then, run the application on port 8080.

-This project contains all the test in all layers, resources, services and repository, include tests the integration.
-All with mokito.
+This project contains all tests on all layers, resources, services and repository, including integration tests.
+Everything with mokito.

-Wait to news implamentations
+Wait for new implementations